skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 There's still not more US-side Haxe developers, especially in Seattle where I live.

-# At the WWX2014 conference you spoke about `promhx`, whats changed in the last two years?
+# At the WWX2014 conference you spoke about `promhx`, what's changed in the last two years?

 There's been some relatively minor improvements and updates.
 I've had several positive but time consuming life changes recently (I have a new 1.5 year old!).
 That coupled with the new Lua work has not left me much time to focus on some of my older libraries.